StudentJL/DHS-CINA-research-project/README.md

 Some of the code was reproduced in Python

+The work was done in RStudio, in Quarto documents, or qmd files.

 A html presentation was made, including the information, theories, and conclusions, found by the 3 members of our research team.